foo123/Contemplate/README.md

 * Notes: __Literal double quotes__ should better be used inside templates

 ###Differences between 'include' and 'template' directives
-The main difference is that __include__ will actually copy the subtemplate contents inside the caling template (thus only one final template is generated).
+The main difference is that __include__ will actually copy the subtemplate contents inside the calling template (thus only one final template is generated).
 This is similar to PHP's _include_ directive.

-On the contrary __template__ directive will call aan parse a  subtemplate on its own (so the data need to be passed also).
+On the contrary __template__ directive will call and parse a subtemplate on its own (so the data need to be passed also).
 In this case each subtemplate will be compiled on its own and exist in the cache.

 When the templates are already cached, the relative performance of these directives is similar. __include__ tends to be slightly faster since it generates only a single template, while __template__ will generate all needed templates.
 However if a subtemplate has been changed and is embedded in another template using __include__ , the calling template will __NOT__ be refreshed.
-While if __template__ is used, the callign template __WILL__ be refreshed (since the subtemplate is called as a subroutine and not copied literally inside the calling template)
+While if __template__ is used, the calling template __WILL__ be refreshed (since the subtemplate is called as a subroutine and not copied literally inside the calling template)

 ###Dependencies